ept/crdt-website/pages/implementations.md

 * [Hyper Hyper Space](https://www.hyperhyperspace.org/) ([GitHub](https://github.com/hyperhyperspace/hyperhyperspace-core/), [Demo](https://hyperhyper.space)) A secure append-only distributed data layer, using Merkle-ized operational CRDTs for mutability.

+## CRDT verification languages and tools

+* [VeriFx language](http://www.verifx.org) ([GitHub](https://github.com/kevin-dp/verifx)) A functional object-oriented programming language with automated verification capabilities.
+It has been used to verify a large corpus of CRDT and OT implementations.

 ## Benchmarks

 * [crdt-benchmarks](https://github.com/dmonad/crdt-benchmarks) compares document size and performance of Yjs and Automerge.